Drop A Tuning on Guitar: Definitive Guide 2023

 The first thing you need to do is learn the new notes on the fretboard.
 This will help you understand where each note is and how they relate to one another.

-In the picture below, you will find a fretboard diagram with all the notes in drop A guitar tuning.
+In the picture below, you will find a fretboard diagram with all the notes in drop A guitar tuning:

-Drop A guitar notes
+Drop A guitar fretboard note diagram

 Major Scale